Woodworking Eye Dangers

 Woodworking tools, saws, and drills create the highest risk for an eye injury to anyone nearby.
 Even if you are working outside, wood debris can still fly into your eyes and face area, especially if there is a breeze.
 Carpenters, loggers, sawmill workers, and home-builders are all at risk of eye injury from wood particles.

 There are few places you should not wear woodworking safety glasses.
 They can be worn inside, outside, at home, or at work.
 Absolutely do not wear woodworking safety glasses while arc welding.
 Also, it is likely best to not wear woodworking safety glasses while driving a vehicle, especially if they are dirty or damaged.
-You can also switch them out for sunglasses or shaded safety glasses when the sun is the brightest on a summer day and you are not near any significant eye dangers.
-Wearing woodworking safety glasses while swimming may not be effective.
+You should also switch them for sunglasses or shaded safety glasses when the sun is the brightest on a summer day.